ibm-cloud-docs/cephaas/host_unmap.md

 {: #unmap-single-volume-for-hosts-cli}
 {: cli}

-Use the `host-vol-delete` command and specify the `HOST-ID` along with the endpoint url and the volume ID that is associated with the host to unmap it.
+Use the `host-mapping-delete` command and specify the `HOST-ID`, the `Volume-Mapping-ID`, and the endpoint url and the volume ID that is associated with the host to unmap it.

+The `Volume-Mapping-ID` can be found in the output of a get host or a get volume command

 The `$sds_endpoint` is an environment variable that points to the endpoint provided to you when {{site.data.keyword.cephaas_short}} was configured.
 It is in the URL form.
 For example, `https://sds-cephaas.<cephaas-instance-id>.software-defined-storage.appdomain.cloud:{port number}/v1`.
 You can set the URL once and then not have to add it for every command.
 For guidance on how to set the URL, see [Config commands](/docs/cephaas?topic=cephaas-ic-sds-cli-reference&interface=cli#ic-config-commands).
 {: note}